Table of Contents Show

 6. St. James Winery

-After the destruction of Prohibition in the early 1900s, the Hofherr family purchased James Winery in 1960 is internationally recognized and awarded for their rich & quality wine.
+After the destruction of Prohibition in the early 1900s, the Hofherr family purchased James Winery in 1960, which is internationally recognized and awarded for their rich & quality wine.

 They are the largest and among the top five most awarded Missouri wineries and vineyards.